 Ingredients

-1 1/2 cups finely chopped fresh or frozen (thawed) broccoli florets -
+• 1 1/2 cups finely chopped fresh or frozen broccoli florets, thawed if frozen

 Directions

-Cooking Tip: The secret to not overcooking scrambled eggs is to remove the eggs from the heat slightly before being done.
-The eggs will cook another minute from the carryover heat.
+Cooking Tip: The secret to perfectly cooked scrambled eggs is removing them from the heat just before they're fully cooked.
+The heat they've retained will continue to cook them for another minute.

-Tip: Substitute corn tortillas for English muffins to easily turn this into breakfast tacos.
-Even consider sautéing 1 chopped tomato and 1 chopped jalapeno with the broccoli for a more Mexican touch to the taco.
+Tip: Substitute corn tortillas for English muffins to turn this dish into breakfast tacos.
+Also add 1 chopped tomato and 1 chopped fresh jalapeño if desired.

 Cooking in Color